How to get there

 Český Krumlov, in Bohemia’s deep south, is one of the most picturesque towns in Europe.
 It’s a little like Prague in miniature – a Unesco World Heritage Site with a stunning castle above the Vltava River, an old town square, Renaissance and baroque architecture, and hordes of tourists milling through the streets – but all on a smaller scale; you can walk from one side of town to the other in 20 minutes.

-We couldn’t walk fast in Cesky Krumlov because just like Prague old town, the road was made of cobbled stone which was difficult to navigate the stroller.
+We couldn’t walk fast with stroller in Cesky Krumlov because just like Prague old town, the road was made of cobbled stone, difficult to navigate the stroller.
 Alyssa also didn’t want to walk too much so we had to use the stroller.

-We came out using the same door and went to explore the old town and have lunched at one of the restaurant.
+We came out using the same door and went to explore the old town and had lunch at one of the restaurant.